What is the Connected Coast project?

 How many people will benefit from the project?

-The proposed sub-sea fibre optic transport line will benefit approximately 175,000 people and 90,000 households in 154 coastal communities – which includes members of 44 First Nations living in 56 Indigenous communities.
+The proposed sub-sea fibre optic transport line will benefit approximately 175,000 people and 90,000 households in 139 rural, remote and First Nation coastal communities.

 Are there any other secondary benefits from this project?

 Yes.
 This investment is expected to give northern communities west of Prince George increased reliability.
 Communities like Terrace and Smithers are currently serviced by a single land-based transport line that is not supported by an alternate fibre transport line in case of damage.
 A coastal connection will provide redundancy that could maintain service if outages affect the current network connection.

 My community is not included on the map.
 Why Not?